mhx/dwarfs/doc/mkdwarfs.md

 ### Building

 Building the filesystem image uses a `--num-workers` separate threads.

 If `nilsimsa` ordering is selected, the ordering algorithm runs in its own thread and continuously emits file inodes.
 These will be picked up by the segmenter thread, which scans the inode contents using a cyclic hash and determines overlapping segments between previously written data and new incoming data.
-The segmenter can look at up to `--max-lookback-block` previous filesystem blocks to find overlaps.
+The segmenter will look at up to `--max-lookback-block` previous filesystem blocks to find overlaps.

 Once the segmenter has produced enough data to fill a filesystem